Vaibhav2002/Taskify/README.md

 This is a small introduction video about Taskify  https://youtu.be/MEuoxix5SGY.

+# Article ✍

+To know more about how I build this project, read my [Article](https://vaibhav2002.hashnode.dev/taskify-an-app-to-manage-your-daily-tasks-and-boost-your-productivity-harperdb-hackathon)

 # Application Install

 ***You can Install and test latest Taskify app from below 👇***